https://github.com/ruby-oauth/snaky_hash

 - type: url

-value: 'https://github.com/oauth-xx/snaky_hash'
+value: 'https://github.com/ruby-oauth/snaky_hash'

-description: snaky_hash
+description: "snaky_hash"

-repository-code: 'https://github.com/oauth-xx/snaky_hash'
+repository-code: 'https://github.com/ruby-oauth/snaky_hash'

 abstract: >-